AMI, AGI, and ARI Interfaces in Issabel

 Real example: A

-to trigger an automatic call from the agent's phone.
+CRM that, when clicking on the customer's number, uses AMI to trigger an automatic call from the agent's phone.
 AGI – Asterisk Gateway Interface

 Usage in Issabel: